root-project/web/download/building_root/build_prerequisites.md

 ## Windows

 If you are using Windows make sure you've installed Microsoft Visual C++ (e.g. the [no-cost edition](http://www.microsoft.com/express/vc/)) plus CMake.
 The CMake build will work directly **without the need** to install [cygwin](http://cygwin.com) as it was required previously before the adaption of CMake.
-**Note:** for the moment native Windows support for ROOT6 versions is not available.
+**Note:** For the moment native Windows support for ROOT6 versions is not available.

 ## AIX 5, 6 and 7